Popeye: They've got me Olive Oyl and Swee'Pea.

 Poopdeck Pappy: You was disobedient when you was two, and you're still disobedient now!

 Popeye: I know you ain't down there.
-Now where ain't me Swee'Pea?
+Truth is you ain't down there.
+Now, where ain't you?
+Where ain't me Swee'Pea?

-Poopdeck Pappy: Eat your spinach, you no good infink.
+Poopdeck Pappy: [to Swee'Pea] Eat your spinach, you no good infink.
 Eat it.
 EAT IT.
 EAT IT!

 Poopdeck Pappy: His mother ups and dies, and he wouldn't eat his spinach.